ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

 \subsection{Elements of LLM-CTA Methods}

-We observe that any LLM-CTA method must solve the following four problems.
+We observe that any LLM-CTA method must provide solutions to four problems: context sampling, prompt serialization, model querying, and label remapping.
 Individually, each is necessary for LLM-CTA; collectively, they are sufficient.

-By considering and ablating each of these components separately, we are able to design a method which generalizes to a wide range of architectures, including popular open-source models.
-In the remainder of this section, we describe in detail how each of these components are handled in ArcheType (the complete method is illustrated in \Figref{fig:llmcta}).
+By considering and ablating approaches to each of these problems separately, we designed ArcheType, a LLM-CTA framework which generalizes to a wide range of architectures, including popular open-source models. \Figref{fig:llmcta} provides an overview of ArcheType and in the remainder of this section, we describe its components in detail.

-\textbf{Context Sampling. } As of this writing, all SOTA large language models are transformer-based.~\cite{transformer} By design, transformers have a hard scaling limit over which their dense attention can be applied, sometimes called a \textit{context window}, $W$.
-In the event that $|C| + |L| > W$, a representative sample must be selected.
-From a practical standpoint, the context window sizes of contemporary large language models are small enough that this event takes place quite frequently. \cite{kayali2023chorus, korini2023column} use simple random sampling and first-k-rows sampling, respectively.
-We introduce our approach in \Secref{sec:context-sampling} provide ablation studies of our sampling method in \Secref{sec:ablations-context-sampling}.
+\myparagraph{Context Sampling.} As of this writing, all SOTA large language models (LLMs) are transformer-based~\cite{transformer}.
+By design, transformers have a hard scaling limit over which their dense attention can be applied, sometimes called a \textit{context window}, $W$.
+Given a context $C$ and a set of labels $L$, if $|C| + |L| > W$, a representative sample must be selected.
+From a practical standpoint, the context window sizes of contemporary LLMs are small enough that this event takes place quite frequently, e.g., \cite{kayali2023chorus} and \cite{korini2023column} use simple random sampling and first-k-rows sampling, respectively.
+We introduce a new sampling method in \Secref{sec:context-sampling} and provide ablation studies in \Secref{sec:ablations-context-sampling}.

-\textbf{Prompt Serialization. } As of this writing, all SOTA large language models require prompts, or priors, to complete.
+\myparagraph{Prompt Serialization.} SOTA LLMs require prompts, or priors, to complete.
 Prompt serialization (or prompt engineering) is the process of transforming raw context into a prompt.
-Of the four components we consider here, this one has received the most attention in the existing literature; the methods of \cite{korini2023column, kayali2023chorus} are largely focused on improvements to prompt serialization.
+Of the four components we consider here, this one has received the most attention in the existing literature; the methods introduced by \cite{korini2023column, kayali2023chorus} are largely focused on improvements to prompt serialization.
 In \Secref{sec:ablations-prompt-ser}, we ablate prompt serialization, independent of other components, and conclude prompt engineering should be treated as a hyperparameter rather than as a methodological contribution -- we describe this approach in \Secref{sec:prompt-ser}.
 When considering a range of model architectures, we find that any reasonable serialization method is about as likely to produce a good result as any other.